meilisearch/documentation/advanced_guides/synonyms.md

 There are several ways to associate words with each other.

-## A is synonym of B but B is not synonym of A
+## A is a synonym for B but B is not a synonym for A

 This makes it possible to determine that a word will be synonymous with another but not the other way around.